giovancombo/DLA-Labs/lab1/README.md

 > [Deep Residual Learning for Image Recognition](https://arxiv.org/abs/1512.03385), Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun, CVPR 2016.

 What's important to recall is that the main message of the ResNet paper is that **deeper networks do not guarantee more reduction in Training Loss**.
 While the primary focus of many researchers was trying to build the deepest network possible, He et al. demonstrated that Training and Validation Accuracies increase accordingly with the model depth, *but only until a certain point*, after which they start to decrease.
-The fact that deeper networks lead to lower **Training** Accuracy (not only Validation Accuracy!) proves that this particular phenomenon is not simply related to *overfitting*, but it's related to the actual excessive model complexity.
-Implementing Residual Connections dramatically improves ConvNets' performances, allowing to go a lot deeper without suffering lower Training Accuracies.

-I will incrementally build a sequence of experiments to verify this for different architectures, firstly using a *Multilayer Perceptron* on MNIST, and finally *Convolutional Neural Networks* with Residual Connections on CIFAR-10.
+I will incrementally build a sequence of experiments to verify and explain this behaviour for different architectures, firstly using a *Multilayer Perceptron* on MNIST, and finally *Convolutional Neural Networks* with Residual Connections on CIFAR-10.

 Since this Lab requires me to compare multiple training runs, I took this as a great opportunity to learn [Weights & Biases](https://wandb.ai/site) for performance monitoring.
 A report of this Lab will soon be available on my Weights & Biases profile.